 US homebuilder confidence surges in December

-U.S. homebuilders’ confidence bounced back strongly this month, a sign that construction and industry hiring may pick up in coming months.
+U.S. homebuilders’ confidence bounced back strongly this month, suggesting many will ramp up construction and hiring in coming months.

-The National Association of Home Builders/Wells Fargo builder sentiment index released Tuesday climbed to 58.
-That was up from 54 in November and matched an eight-year high reached in August.
-Readings above 50 indicate that more builders view sales conditions as good than poor.
+The National Association of Home Builders/Wells Fargo builder sentiment index climbed to 58.
+That’s up from 54 in November and matched an eight-year high reached in August.
+Readings above 50 indicate more builders view sales conditions as good, rather than poor.

-In addition, builders’ view of current sales conditions jumped this month to the highest level in eight years.
-And their outlook for sales heading into next year’s spring home-selling season also improved.
+This month, builders’ view of current sales conditions jumped to the highest level in eight years, while their outlook for sales heading into next year’s spring home-selling season also improved.

-The index has stayed above 50 now for seven straight months after being below that level since May 2006.
-This month’s reading is 11 points higher than a year ago.
-It reflects a U.S. housing market fueled by steady job growth and still-low mortgage rates.
+Builders’ outlook is rising again after dimming during the 16-day partial shutdown.
+The index is 11 points higher than a year ago, reflecting a U.S. housing market fueled by steady job growth and still-low mortgage rates.